Abbotsford (NSW)

 Abbotsford has a typical household mix, with a lower-than-average median household size

 Family households account for 68.2% of all households, including 28.2% couples with children, 28.8% couples without children, and 9.9% single parent families.
-Non-family households make up the remaining 31.8%, with lone person households at 29.4% and group households comprising 2.2%.
+Non-family households constitute the remaining 31.8%, with lone person households at 29.4% and group households comprising 2.2% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households